-When using Windows Explorer / File Explorer, right click on a file name to open the menu.
+When using My Computer or Windows Explorer, right click on a file name to open the menu.
 Left mouse click on the Properties menu item to see more details about the file.
 At the bottom of the Properties window the following File Attributes may be displayed - Archive, System, Hidden and Read Only.